somefool/habari-extras/plugins/podcast/branches/0.7-1.x/readme.txt

 If you have more than one feed, you can use a post in as many of them as you like.
 You can either add the same audio file for each feed, or add more than one audio file to the post in the position you desire, with whichever feeds you want.
 Having more than one audio file in a post won't interfere with the individual feeds.
 Each will contain only the appropriate audio file.
 However, in the post as viewed on your blog, a player will appear for each feed and each file.
 Please note that the last link entered for each feed from the Habari silo in this manner will be the only one to be added to the actual podcast feed.

 2. Click the 'Enclosures' tab underneath the tags area.
-A form will open containing the options for each indivdual feed that you have created for your site, one set of feed options after the other.
-For iTunes feeds these include
+A form will open containing the options for the player display settings and for each indivdual feed that you have created for your site, one set of feed options after the other.
+For the display settings these include
+	a.
+Show player instead of link - Checked by default.
+Uncheck to not show a player for the podcast in your post.
+Instead, a link to download the podcast will be shown.
+	b.
+Show download link under player - Uncheck to not show a download link for the podcast if a player is shown for it.

+For iTunes feeds the options include

 	a.
 Podcast Enclosure - this is the name of the audio file you are using for the feed.
 If you placed the file in the post with the Habari silo, this will have been automatically filled in for you.
 If not, enter it manually, being sure to enter a fully qualified url.
 This is the only required item.
 	b.
 Subtitle - if you want the post to have a subtitle, enter it here